geezah/fedgenie3-featurecloud/README.md

 For detailed information on the configuration schema, see [the configuration schema of this application](src/config.py) and [the configuration schema of the core package](https://github.com/geezah/genie3/blob/main/genie3/config.py).

+### Output

+- Predicted network: A tab-separated file with three columns for transcription factors, target genes, and importance scores.

 ### Data Format

 The expected format of the data files.
 The header rows are expected to be present in the respective files.